AU-BCE-EE/Pedersen-2025-MAG/README.md

 See 'scripts' for R scripts.
 'main.R' calls the other to do the complete data loading, subsetting, calculations, plotting, saving of data (in 'output' subdirectory) and plots (in 'plots' subdirectory).

+# Trial name
+A table with the 'conversion' of trial ID in folder structure here vs. trial ID in publications

 # Directory structure
 ## 'data-emission'
 Measurement data in `data` subdirectory.